-On the basis of the previous removal action and subsequent investigations performed at the BFSA Source Removal AOC, there is no evidence that residual contamination at this site poses a current or future potential threat to human health or the environment.
+On the basis of the previous removal action and subsequent investigations performed at the Building 117 Source Removal AOC, there is no evidence that residual contamination at this site poses a current or future potential threat to human health or the environment.
+Future landowners will be notified in the property deed that the groundwater at the site contained contaminants that exceeded the NYS groundwater standards and guidance values.
 The New York State Department of Environmental Conservation has concurred with the selected remedy presented in this Record of Decision.

-Albert F. Lowas, Jr. Date
+Albert F. Lowas, Jr. Director Date

-Director

 Air Force Base Conversion Agency

 Jane M. Kenny Date

 Regional Administrator

 United States Environmental Protection Agency, Region 2